mhc-group-project/MHC_Hospital_Redesign/README.md

 ### Ruth's Feature Summary
-The Volunter Listings feature displays all available volunteer listings in the hospital and allows users to perform full CRUD operations.
-In the future, authentication will be implemented and only admin will be able to perform full CRUD operations.
-For users, the listings will be read-only.
+The Volunter Listings feature displays all available volunteer listings in the hospital and allows admin users to perform full CRUD operations.
+Authentication is implemented and only admin users can perform full CRUD operations.
+For users, the listings are read-only.
+In the future, conditional rendering will be implemented and Application Users more robust.
 - Listing entity has a M-M relationship with Application Users (Entity Framework)
+- Listing entity has a 1-M relationship with Department
 - Listings table is utilizing a foreign key from Departments table
-- Listing: users can list, create, update and delete Volunteer Listings
+- Listing: admin users can list, create, update and delete Volunteer Listings
 - Users: information about the users are displayed in associated listings and can be unassociated with a particular listing

 ### Justin's Feature Summary